Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Continuous Patterns

 \section{Continuous Patterns}

 Next, we show that MESH exhibits a CAMC even when trained on continuous valued input patterns.
-To store such continous-valued patterns, the only change necessary to the architecture is removal of the sign nonlinearity in Eq. (\ref{eq:frecon}) Additionally, to compare the stored and recovered patterns, we normalize them to unit $L_2$ norm before calculation of pattern overlap and recovered mutual information.
+To store continuous-valued patterns, the sign nonlinearity in Eq.~\ref{eq:frecon} is removed.
+To compare the stored and recovered patterns, we normalize them to unit $L_2$ norm before calculation of pattern overlap and recovered mutual information.

-\textbf{Random Continuous Patterns}: In this case we consider patterns $f^\mu$ such that for each $\mu$ and $i$, $f^\mu_i$ is an independently sampled number from a normal distribution with zero mean and unit variance.
-Since Lemma \ref{thm:ha_ov_continuum} did not rely on any assumptions of pattern discreteness, the result extends to the case of continuous patterns.
-However, since we are normalizing the patterns before calculating the overlap, Eq. \ref{eq:normoverlap} dictates the scaling of the overlap as $\sqrt{N_H/N_{patts}}$, consistent with the numerical results in Fig.~\ref{fig:applications}a, top.
-Since the stored patterns were drawn from a normal distribution, and assuming the recovered patterns are also distributed normally, the mutual information can be computed from the overlap ($m$) using Eq.~\ref{Eqn:MI_rand_conts} (details in Appendix \ref{sec:mi_cont_randn}), which is again in close agreement with the numerical results shown in Fig. \ref{fig:applications}a (bottom), demonstrating the CAMC.
-Note that perfect reconstruction of continuous valued patterns (as in the case of $N_{patts}\leq N_H$) results in an infinite mutual information.
+\textbf{Random Continuous Patterns}: In this case we consider patterns $f^\mu$ such that for each $\mu$ and $i$, $f^\mu_i$ is independently sampled from a normal distribution with zero mean and unit variance.
+Since Lemma~\ref{thm:ha_ov_continuum} did not rely on any assumptions of pattern discreteness, the result extends to the case of continuous patterns.
+However, since we are normalizing the patterns before calculating the overlap, Eq.~\ref{eq:normoverlap} dictates the scaling of the overlap as $\sqrt{N_H/N_{patts}}$, consistent with the numerical results in Fig.~\ref{fig:applications}b, left.
+Since the stored patterns were drawn from a normal distribution, and assuming the recovered patterns are also distributed normally, the mutual information can be computed from the overlap ($m$) using the equation below (details in Appendix~\ref{sec:mi_cont_randn}), which is again in close agreement with the numerical results shown in Fig.~\ref{fig:applications}b (right), demonstrating the CAMC.
+Note that perfect reconstruction of continuous valued patterns (as in the case of $N_{patts}\leq N_H$) results in an infinite mutual information, $MI = -\log \left(1-m^2\right)/2 = -\log \left(1- N_H/N_{patts}\right)/2$.